February 14 (film)

 February 14 is a 2005 Indian Tamil-language romantic comedy film directed by debutant S. P. Hosimin.
-Produced by Salem Chandrasekharan, the film stars Bharath and Renuka Menon, whilst its soundtrack was composed by Bharadwaj.
+Produced by Salem Chandrasekharan, the film stars Bharath and Renuka Menon, with the music composed by Bharadwaj.

 Plot

-Shiva enters into St. Peters college, Bangalore and meets Pooja, who was born and brought up in the United States and has come to India to stay with her grandparents while completing her college education.
+Shiva enrolls in St. Peters college, Bangalore and meets Pooja, who was born and brought up in the United States and has come to India to stay with her grandparents while completing her college education.
 Shiva falls in love with her but soon realises that their characters are totally different.
-Pooja feels alone, like a fish out of water in India and she wants to return to the US.
+Pooja feels alone, and she wants to return to the US.
 So Shiva thinks about a plan to get her to stay and he expresses his love to her by creating a fictitious character Mr. X but never reveals the identity of the character till the end.
 Pooja who got impressed by Mr. X refuses to see him in the later stage but understand and accepts Shiva's true love.